WORLD GEOGRAPHY A - Z ATLAS

 Robot boats are in their infancy.
 In other business arenas such as commercial airliners and space exploration, automation is at a high level for exactly the reasons identified above.
 By setting our objectives high, we hope to interest engineering students looking for a worthwhile challenge; Universities and Industry captains looking for tomorrow's products as part of a collaborative research project.

-Please have a look at the advantages our autonomous package holds for the future of sea transport.
+Please have a look at the advantages that this autonomous package holds for the future of sea transport.

 In addition to planning a route for good sunshine, it is an advantage to be able to tilt the ship's wing-panels towards the sun to collect as much energy from each daily pass.
 To do this we use a Solar Tracker.
 We also use electronic MMPT to ensure that each bank of panels is giving as much power as it can, while working with other banks of panels.